Pediatric Skills for Occupational Therapy Assistants - Elsevier eBook on VitalSource, 3rd Edition

 28. Animal-Assisted Services

-Jean W. Solomon, MHS, OTR/L, Occupational Therapist, Berkeley County School District, Moncks Corner, SC and Jane Clifford O'Brien, PhD, MS, EdL, OTR/L, FAOTA, Associate Professor, Occupational Therapy Department, Westbrook College of Health Professions, University of New England, Portland, Maine
+Jean W. Solomon, MHS, OTR/L, Occupational Therapist, Berkeley County School District, Moncks Corner, SC and Jane Clifford O'Brien, PhD, MS, EdL, OTR/L, FAOTA, Professor, Occupational Therapy Department, Westbrook College of Health Professions, University of New England, Portland, Maine